 You must be over the age of 20 and have a minimum of six months’ experience working in licensed premises before you can get a manager’s certificate.
 You must also provide a copy of your licence controller qualification (LCQ).

 Sale and Supply of Alcohol Act 2012 Advice Notes (102kb pdf)

-To renew your manager’s certificate, you have the option of downloading the appropriate form or completing your application online.
+To apply or renew your manager’s certificate you can complete your application online.

 Licence controller qualification